 - it is marketed very well, with themes of noble reasons and causes

 - the changes are hailed as positive and progressive by the media, Hollywood and the political elites.
-This gives a false sense of security to people.
+This gives a false sense of security to people, especially those who are on the losing side

 - political correctness coerces people from opposing it or even talking about it.

 Where do we go from here?
 There is definitely a backlash and people in Europe and U.S. are starting to rebel and push back against Cultural Marxism.
 Trump’s election and the Alt-Right movement are examples of this reaction.
-Look out for elections in the Netherlands (Geert Wilders) in March and France (Marine Le Pen) later this year.
+Although leaders in The Netherlands (Geert Wilders) and France (Marine Le Pen) failed to win the elections in 2017, their movements and parties are not going anywhere.
 The next twenty years may be the most crucial in the history of western civilization.